nikitinakaterina11/railways/README.txt

 TODO List:

-Admin functionality is not finished and may be not working properly - API and JS will be reviewed and completed Enhance and clean up web UI - very ugly and messy at the moment Review logging and exception handling
+Admin functionality is not finished and may be not working properly - API and JS will be reviewed and completed Enhance and clean up web UI - it is very simple and has some bugs at the moment Review logging and exception handling
 Seems to be an issue with circle route - need to test properly